Dasharo/docs/docs/unified-test-documentation/dasharo-security/206-secure-boot.md

 **Expected result**

-1. File boots correctly (no information: `Command Error Status: Access Denied` on the output).
-1. The output of the command shows file content.
+File boots correctly (no information: `Command Error Status: Access Denied` on the output) and the output of the command shows file content.
 Example output:

 ```bash
 Hello, world!